Shape Quantities for Relational Quadrilateralland: Conclusion

-III) the robustness study based on the ($N$ -- 1)-particle model lying inside the $N$-particle one.
-I note that complex projective mathematics (the present paper being the first specific RPM model paper that involves nontrivial such) will underly this robustness study.
+C) These are useful for subsequent investigations of Problem of Time in Quantum Gravity strategies and various other quantum-cosmological issues.
+Particular such application for Quadrilateralland and $N$-a-gonland are to timeless approaches to the Problem of Time in Quantum Gravity, qualitative models of structure formation in Quantum Cosmology, and to the robustness study based on the \{$N$ -- 1\}-a-gon model lying inside the $N$-a-gon one.
+I note that complex projective mathematics (the present paper involving the simplest RPM model paper with nontrivial such) will underly this robustness study.

 The large-$N$ limit of $N$-a-gonland may also be interesting, alongside the study of the statistical mechanics/entropy/notions of information/relative information/correlation that timeless approaches are concerned with.
 The present paper's model is also the smallest that possesses both linear rotational constraints (conferring it a `midisuperspace toy model character') and nontrivial subsystems (applications of which include attempting to use one such as a clock for the other parts of the model universe \cite{PW83, Rovellibook}, timeless records approaches \cite{Records} and structure formation.)